Career Fast Facts

 Salary Compared to Other Dental Careers

 Along with competitive salaries, dental hygienists enjoy other benefits, including plenty of opportunities to find jobs.
-The BLS predicts that the demand for dental hygienists will increase by 9 percent through 2031, faster than average for all jobs.
+The BLS predicts that the demand for dental hygienists will increase by 7.4% through 2032, faster than average for all jobs.

 What’s more, dental hygienists often have the chance to take advantage of flexible schedules.
 In fact, roughly half of all dental hygienists work part time while still earning above average salaries.